InfiniteEndeavours/Portfolio-Site/README.md

 ### Returning Visitor

-*  I should be able to quickly locate important information such as the persons skillset so I can show this to someone else.
+*  I should be able to quickly locate important information such as the persons skill set so I can show this to someone else.

 ---